mdrakibhasanrc/SQL-Problem-Solved-From-Leetcode-and-Other/README.md

 #### Lets Start......................

 ### Platform: Leetcode, Difficulty:Medium
-#### Q1:If the customer's preferred delivery date is the same as the order date, then the order is called immediate; otherwise, it is called scheduled.
-The first order of a customer is the order with the earliest order date that the customer made.
-It is guaranteed that a customer has precisely one first order.
-Write a solution to find the percentage of immediate orders in the first orders of all customers, rounded to 2 decimal places.
+#### Q1:If the customer's preferred delivery date is the same as the order date, then the order is called immediate; otherwise, it is called scheduled.The first order of a customer is the order with the earliest order date that the customer made.
+It is guaranteed that a customer has precisely one first order.Write a solution to find the percentage of immediate orders in the first orders of all customers, rounded to 2 decimal places.

 ```sql
 WITH cte AS (